jjmchew/jjmchew.github.io/RB129/assessmentNotes.md

 - [x] what does `===` do?
   - A:  if argument1 is a group, would argument2 belong in that group

-- [ ] Quiz 5, question 7:  Why wouldn't answer C work - theoretically, the `burger`, `side`, and `drink` getter methods could query the OPTIONS hash and return the appropriate value
+- [x] Quiz 5, question 7:  Why wouldn't answer C work - theoretically, the `burger`, `side`, and `drink` getter methods could query the OPTIONS hash and return the appropriate value
+  - A:  could work;  might still need to create a `cost` method for `MenuItem`
+  - [ ] could be best to just try it.  ;)

-- [ ] review:  Object, Kernel, BasicObject - IN THAT ORDER!
+- [x] review:  Object, Kernel, BasicObject - IN THAT ORDER!
 - [ ] confirm practice problems question #3 : what is the lookup path from Describable?
   - A:  from modules, the lookup path will NOT include the class that included the module, it stops at the module and doesn't go further up (if namespace resolution operator isn't used)
   - lookup path for instance methods always starts with the calling object / class (i.e., will start at the bottom again)